 You might want to write after the fest about your experience.
 NEVER spam the list about any product or service, including your books.

 I want to be a resource for you especially if you are trying to make the shift from relentless editing to learning how to develop trust for your instincts.
 This is the force behind the fest and, I think, the reason that it has grown in popularity over the years.
-There are costs to maintaining the email list (Mailchimp, Funraise, &c) and website.
-This is a fundraiser for CPL and provides enough for us to pay basic bills.
-Contributions are welcome.
+Contributions are welcome. *The suggested fee goes up June 4.
+If money is tight, ask for a scholarship.
+Some generous fest regulars add extra for people who are just getting by financially.

 8. Ina Roy and J.I.
 Kleinberg and I have created a postcard anthology.

-To ensure you’ll get the call, subscribe to this blog.
+To ensure you’ll get the annual registration call, subscribe to this blog.